ShenaniganDApp/docs/docs/home.md

 SHE welcomes you to a central point of knowledge for everything Shenanigan (SHE), maintained and updated by SHE's hard working community and core-team!

 New to Shenanigan?
-No worries we were all new once.
-Just head to [Introduction](./introduction) for a little insight on SHE.
-Or if you're more hands on join our [Discord](https://discord.gg/YKyn3njpv9) and dive right in!
-SHE has a community waiting to welcome you and help show you the ropes!
+No worries we were all new once, just head to SHE's [About](./about) page for a look into SHE's Universe.
+If you're more hands on or just wanna jump right in, join our [Discord](https://discord.gg/YKyn3njpv9) and interact without SHE's ever growing and amazing community!
+Dathlete, Fan or contributor SHE has a whole group of individuals ready welcome you and help show you the ropes!

 ### **Popular Pages**

-* [Introduction](./introduction) -- Introduction to SHE's Universe.
+* [About She](./about) -- Introduction to SHE's Universe.

 * [SHE-Lossary](./glossary) -- Quick overview of SHE specific terms to help you understand her lingo.

-* [Tokenomics](./tokenomics) -- Learn about SHE's Governence Token known as $PRTCL.
+* [Tokenomics](./tokenomics) -- Learn all about SHE's Governence Token known as $PRTCL.

-* [SHE's-NFT](./nft) -- Dive into the NTF's SHE has to offer to the defi world!
+* [SHE's NFT](./nft) -- Dive into the NTF's SHE has to offer to the defi world!

-* [FAQ](./faq) -- A simple faq (frequently asked questions) page all pertaining to SHE.
+* [FAQ](./faq) -- A simple faq (frequently asked questions) page pertaining to all things SHE.

 ### **Other Useful Pages**

-* [Team](./team) -- See who help's SHE monitize dathletes all around the world!
+* [Team](./team) -- See who help's build SHE's universe which monitizes dathletes all around the world!

 * [Roadmap](./roadmap) -- The up-to-date roadmap, SHE welcomes you to see the vision